opentransact/opentransact/opentransact.md

 - Auction site
 - Stock Exchange

 It is outside the scope for OpenTransact to define every single type of exchange that is possible.
-However OpenTransact should be able to be a fundamental building block in building such systems.
-It should also integrate well with exchange systems that don't yet understand OpenTransact.
+OpenTransact provides a fundamental building block in building such systems.
+It integrates well with exchange systems that don't yet understand OpenTransact.

 ### Exchanged item URI